bilgino/angularforddd/README.md

 This implementation has some drawbacks either.
 It only works for a single entity!
 What if a view model requires several sources?
-When building complicated page flows and user interfaces that require several sources (aggregates), we should declare a dedicated class in form of a view model provider.
+When building complicated page flows and user interfaces that require several sources (aggregates), we should create a helper class in form of a view model provider.
-The purpose of a view model provider is to provide view model schemas for specific use cases and allowing us to merge several sources or action streams in one place.
+The purpose of the view model provider is to encapsulate and build view models for specific use cases.

 ```
 @Injectable()
 class OrderViewModelProvider {

     constructor(
-      private orderRepository: OrderRepository,             // Infrastructure service
+      private orderRepository: OrderRepository,
-      private productRepository: ProductRepository,         // Infrastructure service
+      private productRepository: ProductRepository,
-      private dateService: DateService                      // Infrastructure service
+      private dateService: DateService
-      private transService: TranslationService              // Infrastructure service i18n
+      private translateService: TranslationService
       ){}

-    public getOrderForSalesById(id:number): Observable<OrderForSales> {
+    public getOrdersByStatus(status:string): Observable<OrderListView[]> {
         return this._orderRepository.getAll()
         .pipe(
-          groupBy(),
+          groupBy(status),
-          filter(id),
+          filter(status),
           mergeMap(()=>{
-             return of(new OrderForSales(...));             // OrderForSales View Model
+             return of(new OrderListView([]));
           })
         )
     }